Donald Trump Dismisses ‘Fake’ And ‘Lousy’ Impeachment Polls: ‘You’re Looking At The Wrong Polls’

 Indeed, polls suggest that public opinion is shifting.

 According to a Fox News poll released today, 49 percent of Americans want Trump both impeached and removed from office.
-An additional four percent wants to see him impeached, but not removed.
-Forty one percent of Americans Fox News surveyed believes that the president should not be impeached.
+An additional four percent want to see him impeached, but not removed.
+Forty-one percent of Americans Fox News surveyed believe that the president should not be impeached.

 Furthermore, a significant portion of those who oppose impeachment appears to be willing to change their minds if new evidence surfaces.
-Thirty four percent of Americans who oppose impeachment claim that new evidence could change their mind, and 57 percent say that new evidence would change nothing.
+Thirty-four percent of Americans who oppose impeachment claim that new evidence could change their mind and 57 percent say that new evidence would change nothing.

 Only 38 percent of Americans believe that it is “not at all” likely Trump gets impeached, according to the poll, and 27 believe that impeachment is somewhat likely.
 Fifteen percent say impeachment is very likely, and 13 percent that it is extremely likely.